-

 A precision-forged, high-carbon stainless steel paring knife with a unique double-bolster design and ergonomic handle.

-Pros: durable, quality, customer service
+Pros: durable, quality, sharpness

 -